Pecneb/Biztonsagi-Kamera-Projekt/README.md

 ## User guide:

 ```
-usage: main.py [-h] [--input INPUT] [--bsAlgo BSALGO] [--sensAlgo SENSALGO]
+usage: main.py [-h] [--input INPUT] [--bsAlgo {KNN,MOG2}] [--sensAlgo {camshift,contour}]

 Security Camera with motion detection.(quit with 'q')

 optional arguments:
   -h, --help            show this help message and exit
   --input INPUT         path to the video source (webcam is default).
-  --bsAlgo BSALGO      Choose the background subtraction algorythm MOG2 or KNN (MOG2 is default)
+  --bsAlgo {KNN,MOG2}   Choose the background subtraction algorythm MOG2 or KNN
+  --sensAlgo {camshift,contour}
-  --sensAlgo SENSALGO  Choose what type of motion detection to use: tm or tm2. tm is for less populated areas, tm2 is more stable (tm2 is default)
+                        Choose what type of motion detection to use: camshift or contour.
+Contour detection can track multiple objects

 ```